 If you’re reading this blog I’m sure I don’t have to tell you what MS08-67 or Conficker is about (despite the fact we keep seeing many unpatched machines, but that’s a different story).

 Besides that, there are plenty of rumours about a possible Conficker attack on 1st April.
 I know you may think it’s all hype or scaremongering, and it might well be.
 But, if you run a large corporate network I’m sure you don’t want to sit down and wait until 1st April to find out.

 If that’s the case, you have to know that the Honeynet Project has been working on a way to detect Conficker-infected machines and that they have just released a scanner for this task.
 The scanner is available as a python script and as a windows .exe executable, and can be used to scan a single host or a whole network range.

 Continue reading Detecting Conficker: run this check now!

 That’s been what I call my ‘SANS itinerary’ since I started this exciting journey back in June 2007.
 It all started at SANS Secure Europe, in Brussels, where I took my first SANS class with Jess Garcia, CEO of One eSecurity and a good friend of mine.
 It was SECURITY 508, System Forensics, Investigation & Response, an awesome track created by Rob Lee on one of the most interesting and hot topics of Information Security.
-It’s been almost two years since then, but now I realize that event had a tremendous positive influence in my career as a security professional.
+It’s been almost two years since then, but now I realize the tremendous positive influence that event had in my career as a security professional.